realshafer/RNBO-Plugin/README.md

 That's it.
 Compile and build.
 You may need to restart your DAW in in order to see changes to your plugin.

-# Step 11: The Continuing Development Process
+# Epilogue: The Continuing Development Process
 Now that you've built a plugin with a custom UI, you will likely want to refine it.
 From this point, you can continue updating your RNBO code and then exporting it to the 'export' folder.
 You can continue refining your UI by working in the Projucer's GUI Editor, saving the resulting RootComponent.h and .cpp files.
 The manual changes to those files should be preserved as you update the UI (if not, you will have to remake those manual changes in Step 9).
 Re-build the plugin often to make sure you didn't introduce any breaking changes.
 Good luck!